Research

 Binder of Choice.

 There’s a vast range of binders available.
 The binders that performed the best are then further developed using the same procedure until optimal performance have been reached.
+Here the ratios of the various materials from the client are optimised to maximise strength, water resistance and high temperature strengths.

 Pilot Plant Studies.